 Poynter’s e-learning project, News University, was built with the goal of making it easier for everyone to get training.
 One of our sayings is, "Journalism Training.
 Anywhere.
 Anytime.
 For Anyone."

-To celebrate crossing the milestone of 200,000 registered users, we asked you tell us NewsU has helped you.
+To celebrate crossing the milestone of 200,000 registered users in 2012, we asked you to tell us NewsU has helped you.

 We're delighted by the stories we received.
 Some stories make us smile; some make us cry.
 They all make us proud of the impact we are having on journalists, educators, students and others.